 When will I find out if my application was successful/unsuccessful?

 Generally, the process of evaluation, assessment and approval takes approximately 3 months from the funding round closing date.
-Funding announcements for the 2020 Grants for Community program will be made from November 2019 onwards.
+Funding announcements are usually made in November.

 Who is eligible to apply?